asrhou/scMatch/README.md

                         otherwise, the path to the file --testMethod TESTMETHOD
                         s[pearman] (default) | p[earson] | both
-  --keepZeros KEEPZEROS
+  --testGenes TESTGENES
+                        optional, path to the csv file whose first row is the genes used to calculate the correlation coefficient --keepZeros KEEPZEROS
                         y[es] (default) | n[o]
   --coreNum CORENUM     number of the cores to use, default=1